-- if they have been taking combination therapy for a long time

-if they are also taking anti-inflammatory medicines called
+- if they have been taking combination therapy for a long time - if they are also taking anti-inflammatory medicines called corticosteroids aches and pains (especially in the hip, knee or

-- corticosteroidsif they drink alcohol

-- if their immune systems are very weak

-- · if they are overweight.

-Signs of osteonecrosis include:
+- if they drink alcohol - if their immune systems are very weak if they are overweight. - Signs of osteonecrosis include: stiffness in the joints - shoulder) difficulty moving.